Hi there!

 Even though a warehouse mezzanine could save you on relocation costs, it is still an investment.
 There are many factors that go into the cost of the structure, including the size and type of mezzanine, type of flooring, and weight requirements.
 Generally, mezzanines are a cost-effective way of increasing space within a warehouse and when designed and installed correctly, they could eventually pay for themselves with increased productivity.

 Warehouse equipment is essential for an efficient and safe business, whether it’s a mezzanine, pallet racks, or conveyor system.
-At DAK Equipment, we provide all of the above and more.
+At RMH Systems, we provide all of the above and more.
 Our project managers have years of experience and have worked with dozens of warehouses to help increase space and reduce production times.
-If your warehouse is running low on space, work with an expert at DAK Equipment.
+If your warehouse is running low on space, work with an expert at RMH Systems.
 Located in Chicago, we offer quality equipment and long-lasting customer relationships throughout the area.
 Contact our team today for a consultation.